Skip to content

 Ride right – tips for safe e-scooter use

 When using an e-scooter, you must know and comply with a number of road rules.
+In Finland the driver of an electric scooter must be at least 15 years old.
 When the maximum design speed of the electric scooter is 25 kph, riders of e-scooters must essentially follow the same rules as cyclists.
 Ride an e-scooter on paths and lanes intended for bicycles, not on footpaths.
 Adjust your speed appropriately, be considerate towards other road users and don’t ride under the influence.
+The legal limit is 0.5 g/l also for e-scooter users.

-Riders of e-scooters must essentially follow the same rules as cyclists, and ride on the paths intended for cycling not walking: a cycle path, cycle lane or street.
+Riders of e-scooters must essentially follow the same rules and paths as cyclists.
 If there is no cycle path, an e-scooter user must ride on the street not on the pavement.

 Cycle paths are always indicated with a road sign.
 If there’s no sign, the path is intended only for pedestrians.
 Note that pedestrians may use both sides of the pedestrian and cycle path, while vehicle riders must ride on the right side.